-With insights from Voice AI, organizations are able to better engage with remote agents, from coaching, team building, to recognition.
-Here are some tips to consider when using Voice AI to engage remote agents.
+With insights from contact center AI, organizations are able to better engage with remote agents, from coaching, team building, to recognition.
+Here are some tips to consider when using contact center AI to engage remote agents.

 Peer coaching celebrates top performers and empowers them to run group trainings, or 1:1 virtual trainings, sometimes referred to as Zoom “side-by-sides” to help agents who are struggling.
 New training content featuring top agent’s go-to talk tracks and call snippets can also be shared organization-wide through the Internal Knowledge Base (IKB) or other communication channels, like Slack.

 Beyond peer coaching, providing rich insights on specific interactions within an agent’s call, such as their opener or closer, empowers them to self-coach.
 By seeing what interactions went well or could be improved via in-line comments alongside an audio player and transcript, agents can better understand their performance with context.